 Let’s get right into it.

-Basically, all vegan pre-workout supplements contain a similar set of ingredients, which include caffeine, creatine, citrulline, beta-alanine, and BCAA (branched chain amino acids) amongst others.
+Basically, all vegan pre-workout supplements contain a similar set of ingredients, which include caffeine, creatine (more on this), citrulline, beta-alanine, and BCAA (branched chain amino acids) amongst others.

 The different brands will, of course, include a variation of the amount used in the supplement, but they all have the same purpose; that is to boost your energy levels so that you will have more strength and stamina to be able to endure a hard workout session.

 Mostly you will find them in the form of a powder that you mix with water into a shake.
 Time this for about 15 minutes before your training begins and you’ll notice some performance boosts.